deepkit/deepkit-framework/website/src/pages/documentation/app/logger.md

 With formatters, you can change the message format, e.g. add the timestamp.
 When an application is started via `server:start`, a `DefaultFormatter` is automatically added (which adds timestamp, range and log level) if no other formatter is available.

-## JSON Transporter

-To change the output to JSON protocols, you can use the supplied `JSONTransport`.

 ## Context Data

 To add contextual data to a log entry, add a simple object literal as the last argument.
 Only log calls with at least two arguments can contain contextual data.